Harsha30ywffb7/Innov8mate/README.md

 5. how to sent request to owner when user clicked on the button of participate/ collaborate/ connect/ support.

 6. missing funds needed data in database and Api's .

+Tasks:

+1. Proper login with google and email.
+2. Totally responsive design
+3. UI upgrades
+4. Notifications
+5. Messaging using Websockets.
+6. Load the correct pages from profile.